 Containers are clearly appealing for companies and development teams who want to deliver and iterate on their software faster and efficiently.
 This is achieved through more consistent, simple and repeatable deployments, rapid rollback, and simpler ways of orchestrating and scaling distributed applications.

-The survey shows however that security is very relevant to organizations who are looking to deploy containerised applications.
-Though the question referred to ‘concerns’, we believe that security is relevant to containerisation in both in the positive and negative senses - how do containers both introduce, but also solve common security challenges?
+The survey shows however that security is relevant to organizations looking to deploy containerized applications.
+Though the question is referred to as "concerns," we believe that security is relevant to containerization in both positive and negative senses - how do containers both introduce, but also solve common security challenges?

-There are a lot of myths about container security.
-Though there have been demonstrated exploits of people for instance breaking out of containers, or attacking container daemons in various ways, we believe that when you consider both sides as above, containers are a net benefit for security minded organisations.
-In principle, containerised applications give us tens of different ways of introducing new security approaches which reduce attack vectors and minimise attack surface areas.
+There are many myths about container security.
+Though there have been demonstrated exploits of people, for instance breaking out of containers, or attacking container daemons in various ways, we believe containers are a net benefit for security minded organizations.
+Containerized applications offer us tens of different ways to introduce new security approaches, which reduce attack vectors and minimize attack surface areas.

-What organisations do need is a lot of education, first to put some of the myths to bed, and then to educate on how to achieve container security in an optimal way.
+Organizations need a lot of education, first to put some myths to bed, and then to educate on how to achieve container security optimally.

-The survey shows that 88% of people have some degree of concern around security of containers.
-Hopefully this short article has made the case that there are many myths leading to these concerns, and many options in how you deploy your container platform for adding security into your environment.
+The survey shows 88% of people have some concern about the security of containers.
+Hopefully, this short article has made the case that there are many myths leading to these concerns, and many options in how you deploy your container platform for adding security into your environment.

 Want to learn more about DevSecOps?

-This blog is one of seven in a series providing expert commentary and analysis on the results from Sonatype’s 2017 DevSecOps Community Survey.
-For access to all of the blogs in this series and the survey report, please visit: www.Sonatype.com/2017survey.
+This blog is one of seven in a series, providing expert commentary and analysis on the results from Sonatype's 2017 DevSecOps Community Survey.
+For access to all the blogs in this series and the survey report, please visit: www.Sonatype.com/2017survey.

 Benjamin Wootton (@benjaminwootton) is the co-founder and CTO of Contino, and is a guest blogger for Sonatype's 2017 DevSecOps Community Survey.